pasztorpisti/migrate/README.md

 This tool orders the migrations by their numeric ID: older migrations have smaller numeric IDs.

-This tool stores a "bool flag" in the database for each migration to remember which one has been applied (forward migrated).
-In the below example `[X]` means that the bool flag for the given migration is set (forward migrated):
+A "bool flag" is stored in the database for each migration to remember which one has been applied (forward migrated).
+In the below example `[X]` means that the bool flag for the given migration is set:

 ```
 $ migrate status